 Xherdan Shaqiri – N/A: Tried his best to change the game but the game slipped away.

 James Milner – N/A: Too slow and could not catch up with the tempo of the game.

 Konstantinos Tsimikas – N/A: Playing for much needed game time.

 Jürgen Klopp – 3: Against a weakened Manchester City Fc side sans Kevin De Bruyne and Sergio Ageruo; Klopp could have utilised 4-2-3-1 Formation.

 What’s even more perplexing was Klopp’s decision to include youngster Curtis Jones in the Starting XI.
 The youngster’s presence disrupts the Team’s rhythm and cohesion.
-Hauling off Thiago during the Second Half was understandable but naming Curtis in the Starting XI was simply inexcusable.

 When better options were available; frequently playing inexperienced youngsters and Makeshift Defenders has become one of the primary reasons of why the Reds found themselves in an awkward position of meekly surrender the Premier League Title back to Manchester City Fc.